 Any notice or communication required or permitted under this Agreement will be in writing to AlertOps at the addresses set forth below and to Customer at the address set forth in the Order Form, or at such other address as may be given in writing by either party to the other in accordance with this Section.
 A notice or communication shall be deemed to have been received by the addressee (i) if given by hand, immediately upon receipt; (ii) if given by overnight courier service, the first business day following dispatch; (iii) if given by registered or certified mail, postage prepaid and return receipt requested, the second business day after such notice is deposited in the mail or (iv) if given by email, with return/read receipt, upon transmission.
 In addition, AlertOps may provide Customer with operational notices regarding AlertOps or other business-related notices via email or through conspicuous posting of such notice on its website, as determined by AlertOps in its sole discretion.

 Contact Information for Notices:

-AlertOps: AlertOps, 125 Fairfield Way, STE #330, Bloomingdale, IL 60108
+AlertOps: 125 Fairfield Way, STE #330, Bloomingdale, IL 60108

 Phone: (844) 292-8255

 In order to ensure that Customer receives uninterrupted service, Customer must promptly inform AlertOps of any changes in the following: i) email address; ii) expiration date of any credit card used in connection with the service; and iii) billing address.
 Service may be interrupted unless AlertOps is notified by e-mail at email@example.com of a change in any of the above items.